Cropped

 Regardless of how they work or the beliefs behind them, the Aurora Borealis is beautiful and the Mitten is blessed to have such a good seat in this natural light show.

-Want to See Michigan Northern Lights Photography?
+More Michigan Northern Lights Photos

 And if you’re not able to travel to see the northern lights in person, there are still ways to experience the magic from the comfort of your own home.
 Many websites and social media accounts offer live streams of the auroras, so you can watch them from anywhere in the world.